-Before you get started with the installation process, you’ll need to tackle these five simple tasks.
+Before you get started with the installation process, you’ll need to tackle these three simple tasks.
 These steps will help speed up the installation process and ensure you are completely ready to go.

 You’ll need to make sure you have web server access before installing WordPress.
-A web server is a software dedicated to hosting, or “serving”, websites.
+Web servers are software dedicated to hosting, or “serving,” websites.
 Web servers store, process, and deliver your web pages to those searching for your site online.

-If you are using a hosting provider, you’ll need to make sure it meets Wordpress’ three requirements prior to installation.
+If you are using a hosting provider, you’ll need to make sure it meets WordPress’ three requirements before installation.
 These requirements include:

 - PHP version 7.2 or greater.